Bruce L. Gillingham

-Bruce Lindsley Gillingham (born April 16, 1959) is a United States Navy rear admiral and orthopedic surgeon who serves as the 39th surgeon general of the United States Navy.
-As surgeon general, Gillingham is dual-hatted as the 43rd chief of the Bureau of Medicine and Surgery and is responsible to the United States Secretary of the Navy, Chief of Naval Operations and director of the Defense Health Agency for all health and medical matters pertaining to the Navy and Marine Corps.
-He assumed his present assignment on November 1, 2019.
+Bruce Lindsley Gillingham (born April 16, 1959) is a retired United States Navy rear admiral and orthopedic surgeon who last served as the 39th surgeon general of the United States Navy from 2019 to 2023.
+As surgeon general, Gillingham was dual-hatted as the 43rd chief of the Bureau of Medicine and Surgery and was responsible to the United States Secretary of the Navy, Chief of Naval Operations and director of the Defense Health Agency for all health and medical matters pertaining to the Navy and Marine Corps.

 Early life and education

 Gillingham was born in Los Angeles County, California and raised in San Diego, graduating from Helix High School in La Mesa in 1977.
 He earned a Bachelor of Arts in Cultural Anthropology (with high honors) from the University of California, San Diego which he attended from 1977 to 1981 and his medical doctorate from the Uniformed Services University of the Health Sciences which he attended from 1982 to 1986.
 He is an inductee in the medical honor society of Alpha Omega Alpha.